 2. Emergency Intervention

-Difficulty/Resistance: Do not use force if the tooth does not seat.
+Difficulty: Do not use force if the tooth does not seat.
 Wait 2 weeks, then correct with a removable appliance.

 3. Pulp Protocol

-Prevention of Resorption: Put calcium hydroxide in the canal against inflammatory resorption.
+Resorption Prevention: Place calcium hydroxide in the canal against inflammatory resorption.
 If there is no lesion at the 3-month follow-up, complete the permanent filling.

 1. Clinical Picture